MHDuet : a high-order General Relativistic Radiation MHD code for CPU and GPU architectures: Numerical methods

 The implicit RK method, denoted as I32L($3,2$), that couples with the explicit Shu-Osher SSP-RK(3,3) is presented in Table~\ref{RK3SSP}.
 The resulting IMEX($3,3,2$) also has a large $\text{CFL}_{\text{eff}} = 1/3$ while satisfying the L-stability condition.

 {\bf Dense output interpolator}.
+The boundary conditions on refined grids when using sub-cycling, as discussed in Sec.~\ref{sec:subcycling}, require an interpolation of the solution between different time levels.
 A continuous, high accurate interpolation of the numerical solution between time steps can be constructed using the evaluation of the solution at the different RK sub-steps~\cite{Hairer:1987}.
 Its generic form is given by

 where $b_i(\theta)$ are the coefficients to build the interpolator for a given RK scheme.
 Notice that the $m-$derivative can also be computed from this dense output interpolator

 For the standard RK$(4,4)$, it can be shown that there is a unique third order interpolator that can be written as